Part 2 of the core system administration tasks needed for Red Hat Enterprise Linux

 Red Hat offers a method of training that is convenient to you – classroom, online, or at your site.

-Red Hat System Administration II (RH135) focuses on the key tasks needed to become a full time Linux administrator.
 This course goes deeper into enterprise Linux administration including file systems and partitioning, logical volumes, SELinux, firewalling, and troubleshooting.
-Attending both Red Hat System Administration I and Red Hat System Administration II can help you in your preparation for the Red Hat Certified System Administrator exam (EX200), which is included in this version of the course.
+Attending both Red Hat System Administration I and Red Hat System Administration II can help you in your preparation for the Red Hat Certified System Administrator exam (EX200).

 Course content summary